Territorial changes of the Baltic states

 Territorial changes of the Baltic states refers to the redrawing of borders of Lithuania, Latvia and Estonia after 1940.
 The three republics, formerly autonomous regions within the former Russian Empire and before that of former Polish–Lithuanian Commonwealth and as provinces of the Swedish Empire, gained independence in the aftermath of World War I and the Russian Revolution of 1917.
 After a two-front independence war fought against both Bolshevist Russian and Baltic German nationalist forces, the countries concluded peace and border treaties with Soviet Russia in 1920.
 However, with World War II and the occupation and annexation of these republics into the Soviet Union twenty years after their independence, certain territorial changes were made in favour of the Russian SFSR.
 This has been the source of political tensions after they regained their independence with the dissolution of the Soviet Union.
 Some of the disputes remain unresolved.

 The main issues are the territories which were part of Lithuania, Latvia and Estonia in the interwar period, but which became incorporated into the Russian SFSR, Byelorussian SSR and Poland after World War II.
 In addition, some territories that were not controlled by the independent Baltic republics were also annexed during the Soviet era.
-Most notable case is Vilnius taken from Poland by the USSR to become the capital of Lithuania.
+The most notable case is Vilnius taken from Poland by the USSR to become the capital of Lithuania.

-After the dissolution of the Soviet Union the issue of these territories was raised by the Estonian and Latvian governments.
+After the dissolution of the Soviet Union, the issue of these territories was raised by the Estonian and Latvian governments.
 Lithuania has never officially raised the question of its borders and has border treaties with all its neighbors.
 Only marginal political groups use the "issue of borders" in their political rhetoric.

 Actual territorial changes after World War II

 This is a list of actual territorial changes that happened when Lithuania, Latvia and Estonia were incorporated into the Soviet Union and became the Baltic Soviet Socialist Republics.
 All the boundaries established by these changes exist up to modern days (now they are delimiting the boundaries of independent Baltic states).
-The modern Russian, Belarusian or Polish official names of locations mentioned in this section are given in the first place, while, where applicable, the official interwar names (Lithuanian, Latvian or Estonian) are given in parenthesis.
+The modern Russian, Belarusian or Polish official names of locations mentioned in this section are given in the first place, while, where applicable, the official interwar names (Lithuanian, Latvian or Estonian) are given in parentheses.